 The first website that you add to your server is called a Primary website.
-For rest of the websites, you will have to go to the Add-on domains section.
+For the rest of the websites, you will have to go to the Add-on domains section.
 Enter domain information and voila, a folder will be created in your public_html folder.
 You can find this folder in the File Manager section.

-Here, in the website folder, you have to install the WordPress again if you want a WordPress website.
+Here, in the website folder, you have to install WordPress again if you want a WordPress website.
 Or you can simply copy your website folder if it’s a regular website.

 When I say installing WordPress, what you are installing is wordpress.org, which is free and open-source.
 We have already seen using wordpress.com for your website.
 At any time you can install WordPress in two ways: